Your questions, answered

 -

-Walk & Talk Therapy will take place at an easily accessible outdoors space ideal for residents of Rushcliffe including but not limited to Bingham, Radcliffe-on-Trent, Cotgrave, Ruddington and Keyworth.
+Walk & Talk sessions take place in easily accessible outdoor spaces across the Rushcliffe area making it ideal for residents in and around Bingham, Radcliffe-on-Trent, Cotgrave, Ruddington and Keyworth.

-Nature is rarely perfect and there is often something therapeutic about working through the elements.
+Nature is rarely perfect and there is often something therapeutic about working through the elements together.
 I generally hold sessions in all weathers and simply ask that you dress appropriately for the conditions (comfy shoes and a waterproof coat are usually best!).

-However, in the event of severe weather, we won’t head out and will either have our session online on Google Meet or reschedule for another time that’s convenient for us both. -
+However, in the event of severe or unsafe weather, we will simply adapt - either moving our session online via Google Meet or rescheduling for a better time. -

 That’s ok!
-Please fill in the contact form or email ann@annmoorhouse.com and I’ll get back to you.
 All questions are welcome.
-It’s important to make sure you choose the right therapist for you.
+Please fill in the contact form or email ann@annmoorhouse.com and I’ll get back to you as soon as I can.
+Finding the right therapist for you is the most important part of this process.